livz/livz.github.io/_posts/2017-05-06-preventing-evil-maid-attacks.md

 ### Detect tampering with the laptop

-One could leave the machine turned on with a screen-lock while in a hotel room.
-If anyone tries to reboot it and replace files on the /boot partition, he won't be able to boot it and start the screeen lock.
+One could leave the machine turned on with a screen lock while in a hotel room.
+If anyone tries to reboot it and replace files on the /boot partition, he won't be able to boot it and start the screeen lock again.

 ### Detect tampering with the hard drive

-The "evil maid" could remove the drive and modify anythign on the boot partition, since it is on the same disk.
-One could apply tamper-evident seals over the hard disk to detect removal.
-This sounds good in theory but probably it would be very hard to check for the tampering of the seal everytimethe machine is booted.
+The "evil maid" could remove the drive from the laptop and modify anything on the boot partition, since it is on the same disk.
+To identify this, one could apply tamper-evident seals over the hard disk to detect removal.
+This sounds good in theory but probably it would be very difficult to check for the tampering of the seal every time the machine is booted.